Live the big city life (and never run out of things to do) in this comfortable and walkable neighborhood.

 Walkable · Happening · Artistic · University · Nightlife

-With over 150 restaurants, boutique shopping, and the best nightlife in the city, Midtown is the cool, trendy place to be.
-Residents enjoy the walkable nature of this central neighborhood, and commutes are easy due to full bus and subway service.
+With over 150 restaurants, boutique shopping, and the city's best nightlife, Midtown Atlanta is the cool, trendy place to be.
+Residents enjoy this central neighborhood's walkable nature, and commutes are easy due to full bus and subway service.
 From the High Museum of Art to the Peachtree Street commercial district to the clubs on Crescent Avenue, the action never stops.
 In the words of the Midtown Alliance, it’s a “true mixed-use, new urbanist, live-learn-work-play community.”

 Not surprisingly, Midtown is growing quickly.
 Population estimates hover around 17,000 (compared to Downtown’s 27,000).
-But unlike Downtown, where historic buildings are reused and revitalized, there are lots of brand-new apartments in Midtown Atlanta.
-This neighborhood is known for its ultra-luxury high rise apartments that boast incredible views of the downtown skyline.
+But unlike Downtown, where historic buildings are reused and revitalized, there are lots of brand-new rental options in Midtown Atlanta.
+This neighborhood is known for its ultra-luxury high-rise buildings that boast incredible views of the downtown skyline.
 Average rent is $1,870, but Midtown residents will tell you it’s worth the price.

-Whether you’re moving to a new apartment or choosing a place for a dinner date, you can’t go wrong with Midtown.
+Whether you’re moving to a new home or choosing a place for a dinner date, you can’t go wrong in Midtown Atlanta.

 Hip, energetic, and full of things to do.
 This area offers a dense, urban feel to residents who mostly rent their homes.
 You’ll never get bored living in Midtown: From nightlife to expansive parks, this neighborhood has something for everyone.
 Hop on the Beltline for a scenic and traffic-free commute to other parts of Atlanta.